finnformica/zk-chat/README.md

 ### Setting up local Keycloak instance

-If a local keycloak instance is used this should be started BEFORE booting up the proxy server.

 1. Run command in terminal:
     ```sh
     docker run -p 8080:8080 -e KEYCLOAK_ADMIN=admin -e KEYCLOAK_ADMIN_PASSWORD=admin quay.io/keycloak/keycloak:22.0.1 start-dev